Willoughby Dickinson, 1st Baron Dickinson

 Willoughby Hyett Dickinson, 1st Baron Dickinson, KBE, PC (9 April 1859 – 31 May 1943), was a British Liberal Party politician.
 He was Member of Parliament for St. Pancras North from 1906 to 1918.
-He was an influential proponent of establishing a League of Nations after WWI.
+He was an influential proponent of establishing a League of Nations after the First World War.

 Background

 Dickinson was the son of Sebastian Stewart Dickinson, Member of Parliament for Stroud.
 He was educated at Eton College and Trinity College, Cambridge.
 He married Elizabeth, daughter of General Sir Richard John Meade, in 1891.
 They had three children, one of whom was Frances Joan Dickinson, Baroness Northchurch.
 On 18 January 1930 he was raised to the peerage as Baron Dickinson, of Painswick in the County of Gloucester.
 Lord Dickinson died in May 1943, aged 84, and was succeeded in the barony by his grandson Richard, his only son the Hon.
 Richard Sebastian Willoughby Dickinson having predeceased him.
 Willoughby Dickinson's sister, Frances May, an anaesthetist, was the first wife of surgeon Sir James Berry.